BlinkyStitt/quic-tunnel/README.md

 Tunnel UDP or TCP over a client-cert authenticated QUIC tunnel.

+You should probably use [Cloudflare's VPN](https://warp.plus/zxVp1) instead.
+It works very similarly to this.

 I'm on an airplane and the packet loss is terrible.
 For SSH, I use mosh, but my other services are bad too.
 One day, VPNs and video streaming apps will probably use QUIC on their own and this won't be needed.

 Long ago I found UDPSpeeder, but it makes bandwidth usage worse.
 The retrying built into QUIC along with NewReno congestion control should work well in a high latency, low bandwidth, high loss network.